redhat-openstack/website/source/documentation/selinux-issues.html.md

 ### PackStack fails if SELinux is disabled

-It has been reported that [/forum/discussion/46/install-on-centos-6-4-and-selinux-disabled/p1 PackStack will fail if SELinux is disabled].
+It has been reported that [PackStack will fail if SELinux is disabled](http://{{SERVERNAME}}/forum/discussion/46/install-on-centos-6-4-and-selinux-disabled/p1).

 The error observed is: